mruizgdd/gddy_coriander_secu_hackathon_2024/README.md

 7. In the search box that appears, find and select the name of the security check status
 8. Scroll down and click "Create" or "Save changes"

-### 2. GitHub Secret: CORIANDER_TOKEN
+### 2. GitHub Secret: CORIANDER_TOKEN and CORIANDER_AUTH_TOKEN

-A GitHub secret named `CORIANDER_TOKEN` must be set up in your repository.
+A GitHub secret named `CORIANDER_AUTH_TOKEN` must be set up in your repository that is your JoMax JWT Token (you could get it from here https://github.com/gdcorp-engineering/ssojwt) and also `CORIANDER_TOKEN` must be set up in your repository.
 This token should be a GitHub Personal Access Token (Classic) with the following permission:

 - `project - read:project`